michelled/weavly.org/src/activities/whats-your-favourite-ride.md

   - Game on!
   - Let's go to Europe!
-description: "In this activity, learners build a program to visit different areas in an amusement park and share stories about their most and least favourite rides. "
+description: "In this activity, learners build a program to visit different areas in an amusement park and share stories about their favourite rides. "
 metaImage: /assets/media/mission-_what-s_your_favourite_ride.png
 metaImageAlt: "An illustration showing Weavly scene with a ferris wheel, rollercoaster rides and a hand holding two cotton candies. "
 whatYouNeed: |-
   ### Tools

-  Device with internet access to open Weavly coding environment
+  Device with internet access to open Weavly coding environment.

   ### Skills